Lidl in the USA shows that internationalisation is not a matter of translation, but rather a learning process.

 • Local cost and service realities are underestimated.

-AI can quickly generate a robust external picture: competition, pricing logic, regional clusters, job advertisements, supply chain signals, customer feedback patterns.
-People then have to draw the strategic consequences: focus, adaptation, timing.
+AI can quickly generate a robust picture of the external environment: competition, pricing logic, regional clusters, job advertisements, supply chain signals, customer feedback patterns.
+People must then draw the strategic conclusions: focus, adaptation, timing.

 • Success abroad requires density or a very clear niche.

-• Brand awareness is not the same as understanding your role.
+• Brand awareness is not the same as understanding one’s role.

-• Measure after 90 days – and then act consistently.
+• Measure after 90 days – and then act decisively.

 Sources (selection): Grocery Dive; Supermarket News; NJBIZ; The Packer.